AceDataCloud/NanoBananaAPI/docs/nano_banana_tasks_api_integration_guide.md

 }
 ```

-The returned result contains multiple fields, where items include the specific details of the batch tasks, and the specific information of each task is the same as the fields mentioned above.
+The returned result contains multiple fields, where items include the specific details of the batch tasks, and the specific information of each task is the same as the fields above for querying a single task.
 The field information is as follows.

 - `items`: All specific details of the batch tasks.
-It is an array, and each element of the array has the same format as the return result of querying a single task.
+It is an array, and each element of the array has the same format as the return result for querying a single task.
 - `count`: The number of tasks in this batch query.
 ## Error Handling